Vascular Surgery Division

 Your body is fed by a network of arteries and veins.
 With the exception of the Pulmonary Artery, all of your arteries are larger tubes that let blood travel away from your heart.
 This blood has just been filled with oxygen and nutrients, the fuel source for your entire body.
 As blood travels around your body, it deposits fuel and picks up your body’s trash, like carbon dioxide and it disperses into veins which are smaller than arteries and have the job of carrying blood back to your lungs to be refilled with oxygen, shipped to your heart and pumped back out again.
 A single droplet of blood will make this complete tour of your body every minute.

 In order for the pump to work properly, the tubes have to be able to be elastic enough to withstand the pressure of the pump of blood, but they can’t become saggy or blood will accumulate in your extremities – not returning properly to your lungs.
 If veins or arteries have stretched or weak spots develop or they become clogged or lose their elasticity, surgery is needed to eliminate or circumvent the area that is diseased.
 In areas outside the intracranial and coronary arteries, specialized vein surgeons will surgically treat arterial, venous and lymphatic system concerns.
 Some vascular conditions will occur only in arteries, while others occur only in veins.
-There are some disease processes that will effect both arteries and veins.
+There are some disease processes that will affect both arteries and veins.

-When you come in for vascular treatment, usually a trained nurse such as Christine Cahill, ANP, PB, in Tennessee will perform a vascular ultrasound to examine the condition of your veins.
+When you come in for vascular treatment, a trained specialist will perform a vascular ultrasound to examine the condition of your veins.
 The ultrasound will also help your surgeon know the exact position of your veins, making your treatment more effective as a result.